nitrico/FontBinder/README.md

 * Use `DataBindingUtil.setContentView(...)` or `DataBindingUtil.inflate(...)` to inflate your layouts
 * You might want to check [**LastAdapter**](https://github.com/nitrico/LastAdapter) to use it with RecyclerView

 #### Programmatically

-FontBinder **caches used typefaces** to avoid repeating its creation in the future.
+FontBinder **automatically caches used typefaces** to avoid repeating its creation in the future.
 To use it programmatically:

 ```java
 // Java
 mTextView.setTypeface(FontBinder.INSTANCE.get("FontFileNameWithoutExtension"));